YoshaM09/Mastering-Data-Science/README.md

 Day 6 - Exercises from Kaggle Intermediate Machine Learning - Methods for dealing with the data that include missing and category values.

-Day 7 - Exercise from kaggle Intermediate Machine Learning - Data pipelines for preprocessing and modeling steps, and cross-validation for more accurate evaluations of model performance.
+Day 7 - Exercises from kaggle Intermediate Machine Learning - Data pipelines for preprocessing and modeling steps, and cross-validation for more accurate evaluations of model performance.